Article updated on: 2/5/2018

 Electrolytes are minerals in our body that have an electrical charge.
 Common electrolytes include sodium, chloride, potassium, phosphorus, calcium and magnesium.

-Electrolytes are necessary for regulating body hydration and blood pH, and for the functioning of the neurons, assisting in the retransmission of nerve impulses from your nervous system to different body parts.
+Electrolytes are necessary for regulating body hydration and blood pH, as well as the functioning of the neurons, assisting in the retransmission of nerve impulses from your nervous system to different body parts.
 Some electrolytes also play a role in oxygen flow and supply to the brain; others help your muscles to contract and relax.

-The body loses electrolytes through sweat (which is why our sweat is salty).
+The body loses electrolytes through sweat (which is why our sweat is salty, due to mineral salts).
 The higher the percentage of electrolytes lost by the body during physical exercise, the lower the physical and mental capacity will be.
 Therefore, you should not only replace the fluids, but also the electrolytes you lose through perspiration.
 Salted snacks or, even better, sports drinks are practical solutions to replenish these minerals during long bouts of exercise.
+It’s recommendable use them if we’re going to practice more than 2 hours of physical activity.

 Impact of dehydration on sports performance